Tuesday, January 19, 2021

 “The World Honored One smiled, and from His mouth came five-colored rays of light, each shining on King Bimbisara’s head.
 Although the old king was confined, with his unhindered mind’s eye he saw the World-honored One in the distance.
 He knelt down in homage to the Buddha and effortlessly made spiritual progress until he reached the stage of non-returner.”[11]

-After helping the king to enter the stage of non-retrogression, Shakyamuni starts speaking about practices to help “ordinary people in the future” that are attached to their so-called virtues and merits to be born in the Pure Land.
-Here “ordinary” is used in the sense that they are not actually people who possess supramundane roots of good[14], but ordinary practitioners who are deluded into thinking they are good and worthy for being born in the Pure Land.
+After helping the king enter the stage of non-retrogression, Shakyamuni started to speak about practices to help “ordinary people in the future” that are attached to their so-called virtues and merits to be born in the Pure Land.
+Here “ordinary” is used in the sense that they are not people who possess supramundane roots of good[12], but ordinary practitioners who are deluded into thinking they are good and worthy for being born in the Pure Land.
 They might be better than others but certainly they are not as good as those who are beyond desire and have abandoned their ego:

-Also, why people in the future?
-Because Vaidehi was actually helped by Shakyamuni to see and entrust to Amida at the time the Contemplation Sutra was taught.
-So, the next instructions related with merits and visualization practices were not intended for king Bimbisara and Vaidehi.
-The sutra is clear about this fact:
+Also, why people in the future when Vaidehi was actually helped by Shakyamuni to see and entrust to Amida at the time the Contemplation Sutra was taught?
+This is an important hint that the next instructions related with merits and visualization practices were not intended for king Bimbisara and Vaidehi.
+The sutra is clear about this fact,

 […]“Vaidehi said to the Buddha, “World-honored One, through the Buddha’s power, even I have now been able to see that land’”.[14]

-Thus, Vaidehi did not need to practice the specific instructions of the sutra on how to accumulate good karma and do the visualisations.
+So, Vaidehi did not need to practice the specific instructions of the sutra on how to accumulate good karma and do the visualization!.
 Shakyamuni Buddha said to her:

 “You are unenlightened and so your spiritual powers are weak and obscured.
 Since you have not yet attained the divine eye, you cannot see that which is distant.
 But the Buddha Tathagatas have special ways to enable you to see afar.”[15]